ado-npm/ado-npm/README.md

 ## Authorize

-Authorize for all ADO NPM registries found in your the _nearest_ `.npmrc` file.
+Authorize for all ADO NPM registries found in the _nearest_ `.npmrc` file.
 This is a replacement for the legacy Windows-only [vsts-npm-auth](https://www.npmjs.com/package/vsts-npm-auth) package.

 ```bash
 npx ado-npm auth --npmrc